 A: When you look for an attorney, it is important to find someone with a significant amount of experience in cases like yours.
 For example, if you have a premises liability claim, you need to find legal representation who has experience with premises liability cases.
 You should also look for an attorney with a proven history of success in their cases and who believes in your claim.
 Finally, look for someone with whom you can speak honestly about your experience.

 A: Unfortunately, there is no standard timeframe for personal injury claims.
 Some of these cases settle within a few months; others take years.
 The length of time depends on several factors in your case, including the amount of evidence that you have as well as the amount of money at stake.
 Discuss the timeline with your attorney to get their estimate.
 However, understand that these cases can be unpredictable and last a long time.

 A: In most situations, you have three years from the date of your injury to file a personal injury claim.
 However, the longer you wait, the easier it will be for the defense to claim that you sustained your injuries elsewhere and are simply blaming your injuries on the defense.
 You will also lose key evidence if you wait a long time to file your claim.
 You should always file as soon as you know you have an injury.

 For many years, our team has been helping individuals and families who have been affected by a personal injury claim.
 We know how difficult these situations can be and how vulnerable you likely feel.
 We are here to offer expert legal care that makes you feel supported, heard, understood, and empowered throughout your personal injury case.
-No other area law firm provides the same level of care that we do at Helton, Cody & Associates, PLLC.
+No other area law firm provides the same level of care that we do at Law Office of Lyndon R. Helton, PLLC.

-For more information about our services, our firm, or how we can represent you in your personal injury claim, contact Helton, Cody & Associates, PLLC, online.
+For more information about our services, our firm, or how we can represent you in your personal injury claim, contact Law Office of Lyndon R. Helton, PLLC, online.